 Emotional Health & Mental Wellbeing:

-In recognising the significance of early intervention and prevention in mental health, our Youth in Mind initiative is specifically targeted to respond to the needs of children and young people.
-If you would like further information on any of our services please see the links on the right or contact us on 0161 330 9223- we will be happy to answer any queries.
+Needing Support?
+In recognising the significance of early intervention and prevention in mental health, the Youth in Mind initiative is specifically targeted to respond to the needs of children and young people.
+If you would like further information on any of our services please see the links on the right or contact us on 0161 330 9223.

 Tamside, Oldham and Glossop MIND are a charity that support children and families in our area.
 They hold a drop in session on Thursday evenings at the Positive Steps building in Oldham town centre.
 You do not need an appointment to take your child, should you have any concerns about their emotional health and mental wellbeing.
 You can call them on 0161 330 9223.

 Anyone can use this form to make a referral to Tameside's Safeguarding Hub (MASH team) when there are individuals or families needing support from the Early Help team or when there are children or young people needing support for mental health issues.

 We use The Hive to support us as a school with mental health support for our pupils. https://www.togmind.org/youth-in-mind/community-hive